benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

-When shipping a full-stack application, we would never ignore the frondent, the same applies to platforms.
+Next, when shipping a full-stack application, we would never ignore the frontend and the same applies to platforms!
 The main frontend of your platform is your documenation: Find out how people use your platform and provide the documenatation which they need, alongside OpenAPI specs etc.

 &nbsp;

 The more your documentation is tailored to your users' needs, the more likely people will use it and keep it up to date.
+There's nothing sadder than unread documentation which was only written to tick a box in a ticket.

 &nbsp;

 Lastly, the better your connection to the developers using your platform, the better.
-Fostering a community of platform users through keeping in touch, clear communication of bugs and fixes, can help a great deal to prevent developer frustration.
+Fostering a community of platform users through clear communication of bugs and fixes as well as regular exchanges can help a great deal to prevent developer frustration.

 &nbsp;